11 Jun India Increases 2022 Renewable Energy Target to 227 Gigawatts!

 India set what seemed like a lofty target of 175 gigawatts of wind and solar energy by March 2022.
 Few believed that was a practical target, but then India plowed forward and happily impressed the world.
-This week that Renewable energy target was increased to 227 gigawatts!
+This week the Renewable energy target was increased to 227 gigawatts!

 Currently, India has added a little more than 70 gigawatts of that goal.
 Assessing the progress to date on a linear scale, the trend would seem to indicate the country is behind.
 However, renewable energy growth is not linear.